Lloret82/dizplaiChallenge/README.md

 Poll List View: You can see and switch between all polls (burger menu on mobile) Create Poll Button: Added an option to create new polls.
-View Votes : show vote option and timestamp of the vote
+View Votes : show vote option and timestamp of the vote.